 |GPS:||40.778, -80.781 Google Map · Climbing Area Map|

-Current information about projects, improvements and other climber activity at Logtown and other NE Ohio climbing areas can be found on the Northeast Ohio Climbers group page on Facebook.
+Current information about projects, improvements and other climber activity at Logtown and other NE Ohio climbing areas can be found on the Northern Ohio Climbers group page on Facebook.

 The closest restrooms are located in the small park across the river, a short driving distance from the parking lot.

 History: There is good information online if your willing to search for it.
 Also, there is a 1986 (out of print) guide, "A Climber's Guide to the Cliffs of Logtown, Ohio" by Sean Cobourn and Todd McCormick that records the earlier climbing history of Logtown.
 One of the original guides can be found at the Lisbon Historical Society on Washington Street, between Market and Jefferson.

 The Middle Cliffs are short with both Sport and Trad lines.
 The top of the cliff is steep and is covered with debris; it’s best not to set up a Top Rope from the top of the cliff.
 If possible, one person leads the route, then sets up a top rope by attaching their gear to the permanent anchors.
 If you must set up the Top Rope from the top of the cliff, please be careful and try not to knock the debris down onto the climbs.